francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

 * If delta percent is lower than -X then assign **Down**;
 * If delta percent is between -X and +X then assign **Stable**;

-It has been decided to create two different version of the labelled dataset:
+It has been decided to create two different version of the labelled datasets:
 * X= 1%
 * X= 2%

 ### Feature scaling
 #### Min-Max scaling (for clustering purposes)
 This technique is widely adopted when the distribution of data is not gaussian or, in other cases, when the data distribution is unknown.
 In min-max scaling data are scaled in a fixed range, usually between 0 and 1.